haskell/haskell-language-server/plugins/hls-tactics-plugin/COMMANDS.md

 arguments: single reference.
 deterministic.

-> Use the given data cosntructor.
+> Use the given data constructor.

 ### Example